 - 14. Exclusive Rights of Burial can be purchased in respect of available grave space, in accordance with these Regulations and the Scale of Fees and Charges applicable to such purchases at that time. - 15.
-The issue of an ERB will be upon receipt of a signed copy of the current Cemetery Regulations, indicating the applicants agreement to the Regulations. - 16.
-No person may hold, at any one time, the ERB to more than two unused graves. - 17.
+No person may hold, at any one time, the ERB to more than two unused graves. - 16.
 Graves will normally be allocated by the Cemetery Clerk in strict rotation within each section.
-Plans showing the grave spaces available are kept at the Council office where they may be seen during normal office hours. - 18.
-Whilst every effort will be made to achieve the full number of intended interments in a grave, the Council cannot be held responsible if this cannot be achieved due to factors outside their control, e.g. ground conditions; weather. - 19.
-A grant of ERB confers no other right, (e.g. right to erect a memorial; ownership of land), other than that of burial and each applicant for ERB must confirm receipt, in writing, of the Deed of Grant. - 20.
-All grants of ERB will be made for a period of 50 years and, thereafter, for a period not exceeding 30 years. - 21.
+Plans showing the grave spaces available are kept at the Council office where they may be seen during normal office hours. - 17.
+Whilst every effort will be made to achieve the full number of intended interments in a grave, the Council cannot be held responsible if this cannot be achieved due to factors outside their control, e.g. ground conditions; weather. - 18.
+A grant of ERB confers no other right, (e.g. right to erect a memorial; ownership of land), other than that of burial and each applicant for ERB must confirm receipt, in writing, of the Deed of Grant. - 19.
+All grants of ERB will be made for a period of 50 years and, thereafter, for a period not exceeding 30 years. - 20.
 At the expiration of that period, the purchaser and his/her heir or successors, may have the option to renew the ERB, subject to such restrictions and regulations as may be in force at that time.
-Application should be made for the renewal of the ERB in the three months before the expiry of the previous grant. - 22.
-Where the period of grant of ERB has elapsed, and no notification of an intention to renew has been received from the person who was granted the ERB or his/her successors, the Council may grant a renewed ERB to any other person, but before doing so will, where possible, attempt to notify the previous owner of the ERB, or their heir or successor (if known) and give the option of renewal. - 23.
+Application should be made for the renewal of the ERB in the three months before the expiry of the previous grant. - 21.
+Where the period of grant of ERB has elapsed, and no notification of an intention to renew has been received from the person who was granted the ERB or his/her successors, the Council may grant a renewed ERB to any other person, but before doing so will, where possible, attempt to notify the previous owner of the ERB, or their heir or successor (if known) and give the option of renewal. - 22.
 Any transfer of ownership of ERB will be subject to the production of satisfactory evidence and title and the approval of the Council.
 Such transfer will be registered in the records of the Cemetery and the Deed of Grant of ERB must be produced for endorsement at the Council office.